PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 ## Who can discuss the clauses of a deal?

 In an Open Proposal, anyone with a connected wallet can discuss the clauses (Open Proposals cannot be private).
-On a Partnered Deal only Deal Representatives and Proposal Lead can discuss irrespective of whether the deal is public or private.
+On a Partnered Deal only Deal Representative(s) and Proposal Lead can discuss irrespective of whether the deal is public or private.

 ## What is the Total Amount of Tokens to Swap in a Token Swap?